-According to the U.S. Bureau of Labor, “between the years 2011 and 2015, there were a total of 220 crane fatalities.”
+According to the U.S. Bureau of Labor, “Between 2011 and 2015, there were 220 crane fatalities.”
 Around 42% percent of these fatalities occurred in the private construction industry.
 Out of those 220 deaths, males accounted for 217.

 Risk to Pedestrians and Workers

-The number of deaths for construction workers in crane accident fatalities is high.
+The number of deaths of construction workers in crane accidents fatalities is high.
 However, the statistics above only account for the number of construction personnel fatalities from crane accidents.
-This number, if it included pedestrian fatalities, is expected to be much higher.
-Below you will find a series of tips that you as a pedestrian can take to avoid injury while near construction sites and cranes.
+If it included pedestrian fatalities, this number is expected to be much higher.
+Below you will find a series of tips that you, as a pedestrian, can take to avoid injury while near construction sites and cranes.

 While walking near construction sites, you should: